For a detailed list of what positions are currently available, please see our Opportunities Available list.

 How long can I serve?

 Mercy Ships provides opportunities to serve for various lengths of time, both in a shorter-term or longer-term capacities.
 Those wishing to serve for more than one field service must first successfully complete On Boarding Program (Foundations of Mercy Ships & Gateway).
-All positions have both minimum and
+All positions have both minimum and maximum commitment lengths.

 Please note: A married person applying to serve without their spouse will only be accepted for a maximum of three (3) months.